Stedi-Demos/bootstrap-archived/README.md

 # Stedi EDI Bootstrap

 > **Note**
-> This version of bootstrap utilises Stedi Core.
+> This version of bootstrap utilizes Stedi Core.
 The previous version of bootstrap can be found in the [legacy](https://github.com/stedi-demos/bootstrap/tree/legacy) branch.

 This repository contains an end-to-end configuration for building an X12 EDI system using Stedi products.
 This implementation demonstrates one way to build an integration for common EDI read and write use cases.
 Your solution